 - Strings: Feb.
 21, 7:00 PM to 10:00 PM, Pollack Hall

 Overview and prizes

-The first prize winner of each competition will be offered an opportunity to perform with the MGSO under the leadership of Maestro Hauser.
-In addition, the first prize winners will receive a substantial monetary stipend as part of the Peter White and Mary Feher Award.
+The first prize winner of each competition will be offered an opportunity to perform with the MGSO under the leadership of Maestro Hauser and will receive a monetary award.
 The classical concerto competition winner typically performs in the same season, while the winter competition winners perform the following academic year.
 In the case of graduating students, they must make themselves available to come back to fulfill the engagement.
 At its discretion, the jury may designate a runner-up, who may be offered the opportunity if the first prize winner is unable to perform.